tedunderwood/noveltmmeta/revisedproposal.md

 * nationality
 * gender
 * total number of books in the library
-* total number of book reviews in my sweep
+* total number of book reviews for this author 1802-2007 in So & Underwood

 I imagine organizing this as a .tsv.
 Where we don't know something, we leave the field blank.
 Some fields could contain multiple entries: e.g. genre/form categories, alternate names.
 I'm willing to separate these with a pipe "|" unless someone screams and tells me that's nonstandard, inelegant etc.

+Some of the columns for authors might be duplicated in the title database, to make selection-by easier for novices.

 Providing actual data
 ---------------------